Jusharry/Election_Analysis/README.md

 county_votes = {}

- - use total votes to determine voter turnout
+ - Use total votes to determine voter turnout

     for row  in reader :